scazan/vimrc/README.md

 ```

 If this is the first time I'm installing this then I need to make sure to run BundleInstall to get all those packages downloaded.
-Startup vim then execute this:
+Startup vim then execute this inside of vim:
 ```
 :BundleInstall
 ```